 You’ll need a credit card for travel, however, outside of booking online, expensive hotels, dive shops, and trekking companies, you won’t use it much.
 Most places tack on a commission when paying with plastic; always ask so that you aren’t surprised later.
 Also, keep in mind that every time you use a credit card increases the chance of it becoming compromised.
 Try to use it only for bookings on secure networks; never on public computers.

 A credit card provides a certain peace of mind.
 You can use it for booking flights, emergencies, and to cover medical costs until insurance reimburses you.
 Record the number, special code, and expiration date somewhere cryptic in an email to yourself.
 Include both the 1-800 number and international contact numbers so that you can call from abroad if the card is lost/stolen/compromised.

-The old-school way to avoid carrying large sums of cash still has a purpose.
-Just to diversify your funds even further, consider carrying some American Express traveler’s checks to cash for emergencies.
+Traveler’s checks, the old-school way to avoid carrying large sums of cash are still an option, although they are growing more and more obsolete.
+Just to diversify your funds even further, you could consider carrying some American Express traveler’s checks to cash for emergencies.
 You’ll be charged a commission for each check that you cash, so carrying a few larger denomination checks is best.